Marker Logo

 Erected by Delaware Public Archives.

 Location.
 39° 9.473′ N, 75° 31.22′ W. Marker is in Dover, Delaware, in Kent County.
-Marker is at the intersection of M.L.K.
+It is in East Dover Hundred.
+It is at the intersection of M.L.K.
 Jr. Boulevard North and Legislative Avenue, on the right when traveling west on M.L.K.
 Jr. Boulevard North.
 The marker stands in front of the First State Heritage Park Welcome Center.
 Touch for map.
 Marker is at or near this postal address: 401 Federal St, Dover DE 19901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-USS Delaware (a few steps from this marker); Legislative Hall: Delaware's Capitol Building (within shouting distance of this marker); We hold in respectful memory… (within shouting distance of this marker); The Women of the Delaware Women's Military Service Monument (within shouting distance of this marker); Delaware Women's Service Monument (within shouting distance of this marker); The First State Heritage Park of Dover (within shouting distance of this marker); Delaware Women's Suffrage Memorial (within shouting distance of this marker); Afghanistan-Iraq Memorial (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: USS Delaware (a few steps from this marker); The State of Delaware Historical Markers Program (a few steps from this marker); Legislative Hall: Delaware's Capitol Building (within shouting distance of this marker); We hold in respectful memory… (within shouting distance of this marker); The Women of the Delaware Women's Military Service Monument (within shouting distance of this marker); Delaware Women's Service Monument (within shouting distance of this marker); The First State Heritage Park of Dover (within shouting distance of this marker); Delaware Women's Suffrage Memorial (within shouting distance of this marker).
 Touch for a list and map of all markers in Dover.

 m=190724